DaveVoyles/Logistic-Regression-Azure-Workbench/readme.md

 You can connect to a Machine Learning Web service using any programming language that supports HTTP request and response.
 Whether it is a web app, deskptop app, or another ML script, you're going to want to call that endpoint (currently at the localhost address), and pass in a pandas dataframe, as we specified that type in the main() function from score.py.
 You'll also need to paas the API key from your model management account.

 I prefer to keep it simple and use something like [postman](https://www.getpostman.com/) to make a simple API call.
 Set the body to *raw*, and pass in the data like so:

-**TODO:** Replace this with example from linear regression.
-Right now I passed in dummy data from iris-classification as an example.

 ```{"input_df": [{"sepal length": 3.0, "petal width": 0.25, "sepal width": 3.6, "petal length": 1.3}]}```